animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">
 <p>The <code>cache-listener</code> element is an example of a common
-pattern used in the XML namespace anywhere Apache Geode provides a callback interface to be implemented in order to invoke custom code in response to cache or Region events.
-When you use Spring's IoC container, the implementation is a standard Spring bean.
-In order to simplify the configuration, the schema allows a single occurrence of the
+pattern used in the XML namespace anywhere Apache Geode provides a callback interface to be implemented to invoke custom code in response to cache or Region events.
+When you use Spring's IoC container, the implementation is a standard Spring bean. to simplify the configuration, the schema allows a single occurrence of the
 <code>cache-listener</code> element, but, if multiple instances are
 permitted, it may contain nested bean references and inner bean